-This easy, nearly fail-proof recipe for a gluten free almond tart or pie crust is a snap to make and is a great base for any kind of fruit tart, custard pie or cheesecake.
+This easy, nearly fail-proof recipe for a gluten-free almond tart or pie crust is a snap to make and is a great base for any kind of fruit tart, custard pie or cheesecake.
 You can par-bake the crust for 10 minutes, then fill it with pumpkin or sweet potato pie filling and finish it off; you can also pre-bake it until it’s completely cooked and fill it with a creamy pudding and fresh sliced fruit.
-Either way, for those of us that miss homemade pie because we can’t eat gluten, this is a wonderful and satisfying alternative.
+For those of us that miss homemade pie because we can’t eat gluten, this is a wonderful and satisfying alternative.

 - 1 1/2 cups almond meal (or flour)